bmeurant/technical-docs/software-architecture/design-patterns/posa.md

 #### Active Object

-* **Problem**: How to manage concurrency using an object-oriented approach, synchronizing access to shared data and separating a method's invocation from its execution?
+* **Problem**: How to manage concurrency using an [[object-oriented-programming|object-oriented approach]], synchronizing access to shared data and separating a method's invocation from its execution?
 * **Synopsis**: An `Active Object` encapsulates a control thread and a [[message-queue|queue]].
 Clients interact with it asynchronously, which protects the object's internal state from concurrent access.

     ```mermaid